Understanding the Critical Relationship Between PCB Trace Width and Current Capacity

-Generally, You can use this formulate as a reference to calculate the maximum current: A=(T x W x 1.378 [mils/oz/ft2])
+Generally, You can use this formulate as a reference to calculate the maximum current: A=(T x W x 1.378 [mils/oz/ft2]).
+The values in this formula correspond with the following parameters:

 A: Cross-section area.